Things To Do

 Ice Hockey

-Ice hockey is a popular winter sport in Notodden, with local teams participating in various levels of competition.
+Ice hockey is a popular sport in Notodden, with local teams competing in various leagues.

 Traffic